Rules & Info

 - There is a 10 minute cooldown timer for targeting the same person, even if a mission is failed.

 - To blend in (ie. cuffing a suspected SU, attempting to pass off a real combine as an SU, cuffing prior to checking somebody's ID, etc)

 - Infilling with another SU capped, then leaving with them disguised once you reach cells

 - Using them as a combat tool, dragging enemies to isolated areas and executing them (albeit quickly and without wasting time or handing them to an MP)

 SU cannot simply abandon captives somewhere, and must either uncuff or kill them when they're done with them.
 SU cannot deliver their captives to MP to be interrogated.

 SU may not disguise as their own combine characters.

-Disguised SU may not use the RPG against vehicles on the field unless the enemy controls 5 or more control points.
+Disguised SU may not use the RPG against vehicles on the field unless the enemy controls half or more of the points on the map.